 Some Awesome Charleston, SC, Plantation Tours to Enjoy

 Once you’ve exhausted the tours and sites of downtown Charleston, the next step is often to go farther afield.
 I recommend the various plantations near Charleston.
-While these tours are not likely to mention ghosts, they offer some interesting information on:
+While these tours are not likely to mention the ghosts of Charleston, they offer some interesting information on:

 A few of them are still working farms, which offers another level of interest.
 Some other plantations close to Charleston include: